13 Shopify Competitors And Alternatives In 2025

 Price: Starts at $27 per month | 14-day free trial available

-Wix allows you to build your own high-quality websites, whether it’s related to showcasing your work, listing products or services, or promoting your business.
+Wix lets you build high-quality websites for showcasing your work, listing products or services, or promoting your business.
 You can develop all of these by following a few simple steps:

 • Either start from scratch or choose from over 500 customizable templates

-• Add advanced features like scroll effects, video backgrounds, and animation.
+• Add advanced features such as scroll effects, video backgrounds, and animations.

 • Add an online store and start accepting bookings.
-You always have the option to add more functionality as your website grows
+You can always add more functionality as your website grows

 • Optimize for smartphones and tablets